-Alternate Access Mappings helps to expose a SharePoint web application into different URLs in scenarios such as publishing, load balancing, reverse proxy, etc. Each web application can have up to five different URLs through alternate access mapping, with “Default” zone as mandatory and other optional zones.
+Alternate Access Mappings helps to expose a SharePoint web application to different URLs in scenarios such as publishing, load balancing, reverse proxy, etc. Each web application can have up to five different URLs through alternate access mapping, with the “Default” zone as mandatory and other optional zones.

 How to Configure Alternate Access Mapping in SharePoint Central Administration?

 Follow these steps to set alternate access mapping in SharePoint:

 - Go to the SharePoint 2016 Central Administration Site, Click on System Settings from Left navigation menu.

 - From the “System setting” page, click on “Configure Alternate Access Mappings” link under in the “Farm Management” group.

 - You will be presented with the Alternate Access Mappings page.
 Select your desired web application to get the AAM settings for the specific web application.

 Here, The public URL is the address of the Web Application, where the traffic will be routed to.
 Internal URLs are what’s entered in the browser, and it’s either transformed/mapped into the Public URL.